 Report Area/ Target Date Responsible Party Recommendation Date Management Response / Follow up 12/8/2015 ADA / Center on Disability Joan Bush Internal Audit recommends a formal appeals process to provide a second opinion on accommodation decisions for students.
 2/29/2016 College's appeals process for students is to contact the Director of Diversity and Equity.
 The Dean of ESS and the Director of COD will outline the steps for students and will review with the Vice President of Academic and Student Success.
 The appeals process will be posted on the COD website.
 Target date for completion is February 29, 2016.
-COD management has completed a draft of an appeals process which is currently being reviewed 47 by the VP of Academic and Student Success.
-A "complaint" process has been documented and is included in the COD on the web pages of both ccp.edu and myccp.edu 47 12/8/2015 ADA / Center on Internal Audit recommends that records in the Center on Disability 2/29/2016 A database designed to manage data on students with disabilities, will be reviewed with IT for 12/8/2013 Disability related to denied accommodations be grouped together both as hardcopy and online.
-In addition, the main Excel database, or a 2/29/2010 implementation.
+COD management has completed a draft of an appeals process which is currently being reviewed by the VP of Academic and Student Success.
+A "complaint" process has been documented and is included in the COD on the web pages of both ccp.edu and myccp.edu 47 12/8/2015 ADA / Center on Disability Joan Bush Internal Audit recommends that records in the Center on Disability related to denied accommodations be grouped together both as hardcopy and online.
+In addition, the main Excel database, or a separate tab or file one, should include an electronic record of each denied request.
+2/29/2016 A database designed to manage data on students with disabilities, will be reviewed with IT for implementation.
 Target date for completion is February 29, 2016.
-Joan Bush separate tab or file one, should include an electronic record of each denied request.
 COD management noted that: 1) online records of student accommodation denials are now maintained separately from approved ones; and 2) denial records will also be noted as such in the new database requested in the 2016-2017 budget.
 48 Electronic and paper recrords of accomodation denials are now contained in separate areas for reference if needed.
 4/21/2016 Library Hold Releases Joan Bush ITS should have full administrative rights to the Millenium program.
 Senior management should determine whether such rights are shared with library managers.
-12/31/16 7/1/17 (Update of Library management is currently retaining administrative rights to Millenium but is consulting with ITS to help ensure appropriate access for library staff.
+7/1/17 (Update of Library management is currently retaining administrative rights to Millenium but is consulting with ITS to help ensure appropriate access for library staff.
 Administrative rights are expected to be transferred to ITS when a new (requested) library system is obtained.
-Joan Bush ' - RFP for new ILS was posted December 15, 2016.
+RFP for new ILS was posted December 15, 2016.
 Target date for implementation date is no late than July 1, 2017.
 ITS administrative role is to be determined before that date.
 Target date new ILS implementation is now 12/22/17.
 ITS administrative role will determined before that date.
 The implementation of the new ILS system, Alma, occurred as scheduled and security profiles have been established including full administrative rights for ITS, although ESS is retaining primary administrative rights (including a backup) within the library services' management staff.
 49